-Mac notebooks comply with temperature limits set in national and international safety standards when used in accordance with the instructions in the user guide.
+Mac notebooks comply with all temperature limits that are set in national and international safety standards.
+Make sure to follow the user guide instructions regarding safety and handling.

-While there are third-party utilities that measure the temperature of a notebook computer, it is important to understand that these utilities are not measuring the external case temperature.
-The actual case temperature is much lower.
-Never use third-party applications to diagnose possible hardware issues.
-Instead, contact Apple or go to an Apple Retail Store or Apple Authorized Service Provider.
+If you use third-party apps that measure the temperature of your notebook computer, it’s important to understand that they don't measure the external case temperature.
+The case temperature is much lower.
+Never use third-party apps to diagnose possible hardware issues.